Death toll in Florida collapse rises to 4; 159 still missing

 Video of the collapse showed the center of the building appearing to tumble down first and a section nearest to the ocean teetering and coming down seconds later, as a huge dust cloud swallowed the neighborhood.

-About half the building's roughly 130 units were affected, and rescuers pulled at least 35 people from the wreckage in the first hours after the collapse.
+About half the building's roughly 130 units were affected, and rescuers used cherry-pickers to evacuate at least 35 people from the still-intact areas of the building in the first hours after the collapse.
 But with 159 still unaccounted for, work could go on for days.

 Television video early Friday showed crews still fighting flareups of fires on the rubble piles.
 Intermittent rain over South Florida is also hampering the search.